breathe-doc/breathe/testsuite/source/codeguide.rst

 against then it returns itself as it must be the target we're interested in.

-As stated, the job of the finder is to find a single node for the renderers to starting rendering to restructured text.
+As stated, the job of the finder is to find a single node for the renderers to starting rendering to reStructuredText.
 That is all the finder does.

 Renderers
 ---------

 Finally, the bit that really does something we care about.
-Rendering is the art of turning whatever object we've found in the hierarchy into restructured text nodes.
+Rendering is the art of turning whatever object we've found in the hierarchy into reStructuredText nodes.
 This almost invariably means most of its children as well.

 Much like with the finder classes, we start off creating a renderer for a